soggybag/tetris-redux/README.md

 - Blocks should start at the very top or move on to the grid from above.
 - keyboard Controls
-- Drop button sends block all the way to the bottom.
+- Drop button sends block all the way to the bottom (maybe this should be space-bar with down arrow moving blocks down 1 space?)
-- Holding down on button applies the action each frame update.
+- Holding down on button applies the action each frame update
-- Shadow below block shows where it will land.
+- Shadow below block shows where it will land
 - Game should speed up over time with rows completed or as score increases.
 - Levels, as levels are cleared the game should.